Wesleyan-Media-Project/aws-rekognition-image-video-processing/README.md

 ## Results Storage

 Image and video processing modules return the response data from Amazon Rekognition API in a dictionary.
 They can be saved into JSON files.
-You may choose to either store the response data in Amazon S3 bucket or in your local machine.
+You may choose to either store the raw response data in Amazon S3 bucket or in your local machine.
 To store them in an S3 bucket, see the `tutorial.ipynb` in the `/code/image` and `/code/video` folder.

 We also provided helper functions that parse WMP variables from the response data.

+These WMP variables are saved as columns `aws_ocr_img_text` (image ads), `aws_face_img` (image ads), `aws_face_vid` (video ads), `aws_ocr_video_text` (video ads) into our final output tables.
+Final output tables and access information can be found in [data-post-production](https://github.com/Wesleyan-Media-Project/data-post-production/tree/main).

 ## Thank You